 The immediate past primate of the Church of Nigeria, Anglican Communion, His Grace, the Most Revd.
-Nicholas Okoh has frowned at the recent happenings in the country, as he condemned the attitude of some dirty politicians, who he said is just after how to grab power
+Nicholas Okoh has frowned at the recent happenings in the country, as he condemned the attitude of some dirty politicians, who he said is

 He lamented the deteriorating state of security in the nation, stressing that it is a threat to the growth and development of the country.